diantonioandrea/pacs-second/README.md

     ./main

-It is advised to redirect the output to a file due to its length.
+:warning: It is advised to redirect the output to a file due to its length by:

+    make run

 Furthermore, the executable could potentially be accelerated by removing the comment's `#` from the following line in the same [Makefile](./Makefile)[^1]: